linuxfanboy4/cowsaypp/README.md

 - Cat (alternates between two facial expressions)
 - Fox (alternates between two facial expressions)

+## Angry Variants

+Available angry animal variants:
+- Cow
+- Dog
+- Cat
+- Fox

+Use the `-angry` flag to display the angry version of the selected animal.

 ## PNG Conversion

 The `-convert png` option saves the ASCII art as a PNG image file named `output.png` in the current directory.

+## Weather Integration

+The `see weather` command displays current weather conditions and provides recommendations based on the weather.

+## Livestream Mode

+The `-live` option activates livestream mode, which displays random messages about streaming platforms.

 ## Technical Implementation